XOR-LIFE/node-production/README.md

 ### **Setup NGINX As Reverse Proxy For Node Application**

+This is what we've been waiting to do with nginx, which is to configure it as a reverse proxy for our node application/s.

+1. First, run your node application with PM2 on port 3000

-1. Create a configuration file for the app in `etc/nginx/conf.d/`, I'll call it `nodeapp.conf`:
+2. Create a configuration file for the app in `etc/nginx/conf.d/`, I'll call it `nodeapp.conf`:
 ```
 sudo nano /etc/nginx/conf.d/nodeapp.conf
 ```

+_**Note: Don't ever use the tab key to make indentation in configuration files and always use the space key to make spaces**_

-2. Copy the following and paste it in the newly created file:
+3. Copy the following and paste it in the newly created file:

 * If You Have a Domain, Use this:
 ```